A discrete model for Gell-Mann matrices: Dirac matrices

-These generators are arranged in such a way that the three columns generate three mutually commuting copies of the quaternion group $Q_8$.
+These generators are arranged in such a way that the three columns generate three mutually commuting copies of the quaternion group $Q_8$, and the rows generate abelian subgroups isomorphic to $Z_4\times Z_2\times Z_2$.

 The names above are given according to the standard Bjorken-Drell convention \cite{BjorkenDrell}, but many other arrangements are possible.
-For example, it is possible to choose $\gamma^1\gamma^2$, $\gamma^2\gamma^3$ and $\gamma^1\gamma^3$ as elements of one of the $Q_8$ factors, and $i\gamma_0$, $i\gamma_5$ and $\gamma_0\gamma_5$ as elements of the other $Q_8$ factor.
-This choice gives a useful mathematical separation of the properties that depend on a direction in space (such as spin and momentum) from those that do not (such as energy, mass and weak isospin).
+For example, it is possible to choose $\gamma^1\gamma^2$, $\gamma^2\gamma^3$ and $\gamma^1\gamma^3$ as elements of one of the $Q_8$ factors, and $i\gamma_0$, $i\gamma_5$ and $\gamma_0\gamma_5$ as elements of another $Q_8$ factor.
+This choice gives a mathematical separation of the properties that depend on a direction in space (such as spin and momentum) from those that do not (such as energy, mass and weak isospin), which may be useful for physical purposes.

 It is well-known that the outer automorphism group of this group of order $2^7$ is isomorphic to the Weyl group of type $E_6$, so that it is straightforward to calculate any necessary properties.
 In fact there are $120$ subgroups isomorphic to $Q_8$, and they are all equivalent under the automorphism group, so we can take any one of them to represent the non-relativistic spin group as above.
 We then need to choose $\gamma^0$ and $\gamma^5$ from the nine elements of order $2$ (up to sign) that commute with this copy of $Q_8$.
 The automorphism group acts transitively on these $9$ elements, and the stabiliser of one of them acts transitively on the four that anti-commute with it.
-Hence all choices of Dirac matrices are mathematically equivalent.
-In particular, there is no reason to choose the Bjorken--Drell convention, or the `chiral' convention (in which $\gamma^0$ and $\gamma^5$ are swapped, relative to the Bjorken--Drell convention), if other conventions provide simpler notation for physically important concepts.
-Our conventions, and the reasons behind them, will be explained in Section~\ref{Diracchoice}.
+Hence all choices of Dirac matrices are mathematically equivalent, as long as we still have the full $E_6$ symmetry.